 Within the stability study, imo-imomec can call on various specialised tools to solve the problem.
 An overview is given below.

 Surfaces, films and coatings can be visualised to explain their uniformity, morphology, optical transparency, reflection and adhesive properties.
 Contaminations and imperfections in all kinds of functional layers can also be studied.

-2D scanning techniques can be offered including infrared mapping and coupling of optical microscopy with infrared spectroscopy.
+2D scanning techniques can be offered including infrared mapping and coupling of optical microscopy with infrared spectroscopy and Raman spectroscopy.
 This allows local differences in molecular composition (micrometer scale) to be revealed.
 Moreover, infrastructure is available to apply in-house coatings at lab scale.

 Imo-imomec has significant expertise in analysing coatings.
 This enables us to carry out subsequent analyses for a wide range of application areas: